L. V. Prasad Eye Institute: Establishment

-The beginning, before the brick and mortar of the institute, the renowned Indian film-maker Sri Akkineni Lakshmi Vara Prasad Rao, popularly known as L V Prasad, decided to invest a part of the profits of his blockbuster film Ek Duuje Ke Liye for a worthy cause.
-He donated rupees one crore and five acres of land for establishing the state-of-the-art Eye Institute.
-In recognition of this gesture, the board of the institute decided to name the institute after him.
+Before the institute was established, the renowned Indian filmmaker Sri Akkineni Lakshmi Vara Prasad Rao, popularly known as L V Prasad, decided to invest a portion of the profits from his blockbuster film Ek Duuje Ke Liye towards a noble cause.
+He donated one crore rupees and five acres of land in order to establish the state-of-the-art eye institute.
+In recognition of this generous gesture, the institute's board named the facility in his honor.

 Over the years, his family has continued to support the institute's work.
 His son, Mr Ramesh Prasad, managing director of Prasad Film Laboratories, is a founder trustee of LVPEI and is the longest serving member of the Hyderabad Eye Institute's governing board, along with Dr Rao.
 It has maintained its tradition of naming its centres and facilities after its benefactors.
 Among its notable benefactors and donors are several corporate such as Infosys, Microsoft, State Bank of India, Standard Chartered, ICICI, Aditya Birla Group, Dalmia Group, Bajaj Group, Sun Pharma, Natco Pharma, NALCO.